packetchaos/Navi_pro/README.md

  * keys - Add or update your keys
  * http - Run an http server to extract files from the container
  * listen - Run a netcat listener to receive a single file
+ * smtp - Enter or update your SMTP information

 ### Explore the Tenable.io API - 'api'